vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 ##### BUS (Barcode/UMI/Set) format

 The `-x` argument indicates the read and file positions of UMIs and barcodes in the supplied R1/R2 fastq files.
 Kallisto bustools should auto-detect the correct settings if you use the short-hand syntax for your technology of choice, such as `-x 10xv2`.
-Internally, this is translated to the following `bc:umi:set` triplet:\
+Internally, this is translated to the following `bc:umi:set` triplet:<\br>

 `0,0,16:0,16,26:1,0,0`.